License

 --dc-ip 4:149.154.167.220 -v

 This is a partial optimization approach.
-Results depend on network routes, region, ISP, and Telegram-side conditions.
+Results depend on routes, region, ISP, and Telegram-side conditions.

-No. It runs as a local process and forwards traffic to Telegram domains/nodes.
+No. It runs as a local process and forwards traffic to Telegram domains and nodes.

-The README mentions potential false positives.
+The README mentions possible false positives.
 Download from official Releases and verify files yourself.

-It works as a local traffic proxy and does not change your account credentials or Telegram-side authentication model.
-Still, review source and binaries before use.
+It works as a local traffic proxy and does not change your credentials or Telegram authentication flow.

-The app includes runtime logs for connection/debug status.
-Treat logs as sensitive operational data and avoid sharing them publicly.
+It includes runtime logs for connection and debugging status.
+Treat logs as sensitive operational data.

-The project is primarily designed around Telegram Desktop workflows.
-Mobile support is not its main target.
+The project is primarily designed for Telegram Desktop workflows.